teunmooij/typescript_knowledge-share/README.md

 The graphql server was created in Javascript and then migrated to Typescript.
 In this repository you'll find a basic setup to run and debug a server written in Typescript.

 The website contains examples of the Typescript type system.
 A good starting point is the Examples folder.
+The website was only intended to be used for the knowledge share and is best viewed on a QHD (1440p) screen.

 -----------------------------------